Ristretto

-Ristretto (/it/), known in full in Italian as caffè ristretto, is a "short shot" (20 ml from a double basket) of a highly concentrated espresso.
+Ristretto (/it/), known in full in Italian as caffè ristretto, is a "short shot" of a highly concentrated espresso, 20 ml from a double basket.
 It is made with the same amount of ground coffee, but extracted (also in from 20 to 30 seconds) using half as much water.
 A normal short shot might look like a ristretto, but in reality, would only be a weaker, more diluted, shot.
 The opposite of a ristretto (Italian for 'shortened, narrow') is a lungo ('long'), which has double the amount of water.
 In France a ristretto is called café serré.

 Regardless of whether one uses a hand-pressed machine or an automatic, a regular double shot is generally considered to be around 14–18 g of ground coffee extracted into about 40 ml (2 fl oz; two shot glasses).
 Thus, a "double ristretto" consumes the same amount of coffee beans but fills only a single shot glass.

 Coffee contains over a thousand aromatic compounds.
 A ristretto's chemical composition and taste differ from those of a full-length extraction for three reasons: